 Starting in 2003, the year of his first solo exhibition at the Centre de la Photographie Geneva titled Temporary Discomfort, the artist has succeeded in responding artistically to a method of photographic production called automated surveillance.
 The first panorama made in 2003 during the World Economic Forum WEF at Davos, the photographer’s birthplace, marks a turning point in the history of critical documentary photography.

-The exhibition Semiautomatic Photography presents not only very large-scale panoramas such as Snowdon Habitat (3,8 x 12 m), but also shows them in different forms: books such as Competing Agendasor Vienna MMIX, projections on flat screens, installations such as the Vienna MMIXspiral, or the reconstruction of his studio, which has never been shown before.
+The exhibition Semiautomatic Photography presents not only very large-scale panoramas such as Snowden Habitat (3,8 x 12 m), but also shows them in different forms: books, projections or installations such as the Vienna MMIXspiral, or the reconstruction of his studio, which has never been shown before.